GSK China scandal: Chinese market reforms

-In 1978, China adopted economic liberalization and began attracting foreign businesses.
+In 1978, China adopted reform and opening up and began attracting foreign businesses.
 According to Jerome A. Cohen, there was a longstanding policy of treating foreign enterprises leniently to avoid embarrassment and reduce the perception of widespread corruption within China; the policy has since evolved.
 According to lawyer Leon Liu, by 2014 China aimed to reform the healthcare sector and the pharmaceutical industry to control costs; this complemented the general anti-corruption drive.
 Inadequate funding and pay are a perverse incentives for healthcare providers to accept bribes.
 Growing economic nationalism and state assertiveness put multinational enterprises operating in China under greater scrutiny.
 GSK bribes continued even as the Chinese market became less permissive to such practices.

 GSK policies

 In the mid-2012, GSK was fined in the United States for misbranding drugs and failing to report drug safety data.
 Afterwards, GSK entered a five-year agreement with the United States Department of Health and Human Services to reform its compensation policy which tied bonuses to sales targets and providing perverse incentives for misconduct.
 The company promised to implement a new policy by 2015, which would include financial penalties for existing and former employees found to have engaged in major misconduct.
 Implementation of the new policy did not begin at GSK China until after the scandal.

 GSK corporate governance was ineffective.
 The head office failed to detect the misconduct in GSK China leading to the scandal, with involved executives circumventing corporate controls.
 According to The New York Times, an internal November 2011 audit showed serious problems in GSK China facilities.
 In 2012, 56 of 312 employees dismissed for misconduct were from China.